 Among other things, these tasks include the gathering of assets, payment of bills, sale of property that needs to be done, distribution of inheritances, reporting to the probate court and, where necessary, conduct of court proceedings.

-After handling hundreds of probate cases, Attorney Bill Peterson put together his experiences and advice in a book for families going through the probate process.
+After handling hundreds of probate cases, attorney Bill Peterson along with the team put together our experiences and advice in a book for families going through the probate process.
 It is the only book of its kind that explains in everyday language what a family can expect in the probate process.

-Once upon a time, when a loved one died in Minnesota, the family was nearby, and real estate and other assets were usually located in Minnesota.
+Once upon a time, when a loved one died in Minnesota, the family would likely be nearby, and real estate and other assets were usually located in Minnesota.

 Today family members may be spread out in other states or even abroad.

 Also, the deceased family member may have had recreational or retirement property in another state.
 Those properties need to be addressed in the probate proceedings.

 When a loved one dies, the family will gather in Minnesota but usually does not want to return to Minnesota for each transaction of the estate.

 Know that we can help even if you live out-of-state and need in-state representation.
 My office has represented family members in New York, California, New Mexico, Pennsylvania and many other states.
 In most cases, they don’t even have to come here to get the estate settled.

 The probate process can be confusing and overwhelming.
 We are happy to answer all of your questions and walk you through the process.
 In the meantime, please see some answers to common questions about probate.